patonlab/GoodVibes/README.md

 ```

-The program will detect several different levels of theory and give a warning that any vibrational scaling factor other than 1 would be innappropriate in this case.
+The program will detect several different levels of theory and give a warning that any vibrational scaling factor other than 1 would be inappropriate in this case.

 **Tips and Troubleshooting**
 *	The python file doesn’t need to be in the same folder as the Gaussian files.
 Just set the location of GoodVibes.py in the $PATH variable